Where Did Cannabis Originate?

 Cannabis in the United States

-Recreational marijuana only made it to the United States during the early 20th century.
-It first reached the Southwest via Mexico thanks to immigrants leaving the Mexican Revolution in 1910 and 1911.
+Recreational marijuana only arrived in the United States during the early 20th century.
+It first reached the Southwest via Mexico, brought by immigrants fleeing the Mexican Revolution in 1910 and 1911.

 Personal Use by Leaders

 According to various pieces of personal correspondence, former Presidents James Madison, James Monroe, and Thomas Jefferson all smoked hashish.
 Mary Todd Lincoln and Benjamin Franklin were also known to have smoked it.